-Today’s post is a list of defunct, shut down, and out of business MLM companies.
-I will tell you a little about each one including their products or services, when and how long they were in business and why they didn’t make it.
+In the paragraphs below, I will provide a detailed list of defunct, shut down, and out of business MLM Companies.
+I will tell you a little about each company including their products or services, when and how long they were in business, and why they didn’t make it.
 Keep in mind, hundreds, maybe even thousands of MLM Companies have gone out of business during the past 50+ years.
 It’s impossible to highlight ALL of them.
 This is just my compiled list.

-Troy Muhlestein founded the MLM company WakeUpNow in 2009.
-WakeUpNow offered a wide array of products and services that included Vacation Club, WUN Fit, WUN Protect (identity theft), Thunder (energy drink), Taxbot and many more.
-In 2015, WakeUpNow shut down with a huge reason was sales of their products at huge reductions on the internet.
+Troy Muhlestein founded the MLM Company WakeUpNow in 2009.
+WakeUpNow offered a wide array of products and services that included Vacation Club, WUN Fit, WUN Protect (identity theft), Thunder (energy drink), Taxbot, and many more.
+In 2015, WakeUpNow shut down.

 If you visit the Mona Vie website, it will say Jeunesse at the top.
 It seems that Jeunesse has purchased the distributorship of the original Mona Vie.
-Mona Vie was founded in 2005 by Dallin Larsen and Henry Marsh.
-They manufactured and sold fruit juice concentrates, powder drinks and similar products.
+The company was founded in 2005 by Dallin Larsen and Henry Marsh.
+They manufactured and sold fruit juice concentrates, powder drinks, and similar products.
 The issues came with health claims that were unsubstantiated.
 Lawsuits arose, and Mona Vie defaulted on a $1.8 Million loan.
 They went into foreclosure in 2015.

 Way back in 1964, William Penn Patrick was strolling in San Rafael, California and smelled a delicious scent coming from a garage.
 He examined the odor and discovered it was a cosmetics business that was selling out.
 Patrick bought it all and started a MLM called Holiday Magic.
 Holiday Magic used dirty tactics and was even sued by Avon.
 They made much of their money charging outlandish fees for training conferences.
 After much controversy about fraud and Ponzi like formats, Holiday Magic was shut down in 1974 soon after Patrick died in a plane crash.